IBM/predict-insurance-charges-with-autoai/README.md

 ![model-deploy-url](https://media.github.ibm.com/user/79254/files/07997900-8e39-11ea-82f7-0ee85cc00f90)

 * From the command line, type ```curl -V``` to verify if cURL is installed in your system.
-If cURL is note installed, refer to [this](https://develop.zendesk.com/hc/en-us/articles/360001068567-Installing-and-using-cURL#install) instructions to get it installed.
+If cURL is not installed, refer to [this](https://develop.zendesk.com/hc/en-us/articles/360001068567-Installing-and-using-cURL#install) instructions to get it installed.
 * Execute the following cURL command to generate your access token, but replace the apikey with the apikey we got from [step 7.1](https://github.ibm.com/Horea-Porutiu/AoT-AutoAI#71-get-watson-machine-learning-instance-id-and-apikey) above.